iBala/mintlify-starter/docs/What is Zorp.md

 ---

-Zorp is a process orientated no code platform to help you create tools that support complex on ground workflows in a matter of minutes.
+Zorp helps you build products for Physical work in minutes.
 Here's how it works :

 ## 🎨 Design & Deploy your process flow in as little as 10 minutes